Codecademy/docs/content/swift/concepts/operators/terms/advanced-operators/advanced-operators.md

 ---
-Title: 'Advanced Operators'
+Title: "Advanced Operators"
-Description: 'Advanced operators in Swift provide the programmer with increased functionality and complex value manipulation.
-They include compound assignments, bitwise, and custom operators, to name a few.'
+Description: "Advanced operators in Swift provide the programmer with increased functionality and complex value manipulation.
+They include compound assignments, bitwise, and custom operators, to name a few."
 Subjects:
-  - 'iOS'
+  - "iOS"
-  - 'Mobile Development'
+  - "Mobile Development"
 Tags:
-  - 'Operators'
+  - "Operators"
 CatalogContent:
-  - 'learn-swift'
+  - "learn-swift"
-  - 'paths/build-ios-apps-with-swiftui'
+  - "paths/build-ios-apps-with-swiftui"
 ---

 **Advanced operators** in Swift provide the programmer with increased functionality and complex value manipulation.
 They build upon the [basic operators](https://www.codecademy.com/resources/docs/swift/operators/basic-operators) and include compound assignments, bitwise, and custom operators.